 Q: What kind of hours do EMS employees work?

-A: Full-time Florence County EMS medics work either rotating 12 hour shifts or a modified 24 hours on, 72 hours off schedule, depending on their current assignment.
-Part-time FCEMS employees work both 12 and 24 hour shifts.
+A: Full-time Florence County EMS medics work a modified 24 hours on, 72 hours off schedule.
+Part-time employees work 12 or 24 hour shifts.

 Q: What can I do to help the paramedics when they arrive?

 A: If available, have patient’s medications, past medical history, allergies, the primary doctor’s name and the name of the preferred hospital.
 Having the patient’s identification and health insurance cards is also helpful.

 Q: I asked EMS to take me to a specific hospital but that hospital said that they were on “diversion”.
 What is a hospital diversion?

 A: Hospitals may declare that they are on diversion when they do not have enough beds, or staff available to adequately care for patients.
 The hospital will notify EMS when they are diverting and EMS will transport to the nearest appropriate hospital that will accept the patient.